MapRock/TimeMolecules/tutorials/time_molecules_skills/build_markov_model_process.md

 	@SessionID=@Session_Na
 SELECT * FROM WORK.SelectedEvents WHERE SessionID=@Session_Na

+/*
---Now, we'll filter out from the original @SessionID and cases not in @Session_Na.
+Step 10: Filter out from the original @SessionID and cases not in @Session_Na.
+*/
 DELETE FROM WORK.SelectedEvents
 WHERE
 	SessionID=@SessionID AND
 	CaseID NOT IN (SELECT e.CaseID FROM WORK.SelectedEvents e WHERE e.SessionID=@Session_Na) SELECT * FROM WORK.SelectedEvents WHERE SessionID=@SessionID

+/*
+Step 11 - Compute a Markov model from the modified @SessionID event set.
+*/
 SET @ModelID=NULL
 EXEC dbo.MarkovProcess2
     @EventSet=@EventSet,
     @StartDateTime='2025-01-01',
     @EndDateTime='2026-12-31',
     @ModelID=@ModelID OUTPUT,
-	@SessionID=@SessionID
+	@SessionID=@SessionID	--The value of @SessionID and the fact that there are rows in WORK.SelectedEvents --for this SessionID tells MarkovProcess2 to use those rows instead of calling --sp_SelectedEvents.
 SELECT * FROM WORK.MarkovProcess WHERE SessionID=@SessionID
 PRINT CONCAT('ModelID: ',CAST(@ModelID AS VARCHAR(10)),' Distinct Cases: '+CAST(@DistinctCases AS VARCHAR(10)))

+/*
---Clean up the WORK tables.
+Clean up the WORK tables.
+*/
 DELETE FROM WORK.SelectedEvents WHERE SessionID=@SessionID
 DELETE FROM WORK.SelectedEvents WHERE SessionID=@Session_Na
 DELETE FROM WORK.MarkovProcess WHERE SessionID=@SessionID